ReactiveX/RxJava/README.md

 APIs marked with the `@Deprecated` annotation at the class or method level will remain supported until the next major release but it is recommended to stop using them.

+#### rx.internal.*

+All code inside the `rx.internal.*` packages is considered private API and should not be relied upon at all.
+It can change at any time.

 ## Full Documentation